Small luxury firms make modest way to global market

 PARIS Poupie Cadolle's family has been making handmade lingerie in a workshop on Rue Saint Honore for five generations, with Qatari royals, American actresses and Swiss bankers' wives all crossing her doorstep in search of the perfect bra or corset.

-Now, with times tough and sales to French and American women sluggish, Cadolle, like many small French luxury firms, finds itself struggling to tap into a $191 billion (122.72 billion pounds) global boom driven by customers from emerging markets.
+Now, with times tough and sales to French and American women sluggish, Cadolle, like many small French luxury firms, finds itself struggling to tap into a $191 billion global boom driven by customers from emerging markets.

 "The last four months have been difficult," said Poupie Cadolle, a small woman with a warm smile who spends her days fitting 5,000 euro ($6,300) bustiers and 600 euro bras.

-Note: (This story has been corrected to change the spelling of the name throughout to de Royere, not de Royer)